Bonvenon!

 - Add your own text or photo notes to entries

-- Fast search with approximate matching
+- Fast bidirectional search with approximate matching

-- Pronunciation information and audio playback
+- Pronunciation information and TTS audio playback

 - Pasteboard integration